DarkShadowG17/alx-system_engineering-devops/0x01-shell_permissions/README.md

-0-iam_betty  a script that switches the current user to the user betty 1-who_am_i a script that prints the effective username of the current user.
+1-who_am_i a script that prints the effective username of the current user.
 2-groups a script that prints all the groups the current user is part of 3-new_owner a script that changes the owner of the file hello to the user betty